adamsilver/fdpb/05-an-inbox.md

 ### A True Menu

-Aware of the pitfalls of both adaptive design and opening a menu on hover, we can proceed to design a true, responsive menu that opens on click.
+Having nimbley navigated through the pitfalls of adaptive design and activating a menu on hover, we can now safely proceed to design a true, responsive menu that opens on click.

 ![True menu](./images/05/true-menu.png)

+#### The Basic Mark-up

 ```HTML
 <div role="menu">